starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-on-local-machine.md

 The short answer is it doesn't.
 The DEA knows nothing about Ruby or Java or PHP.

-In another blog post we'll introduce the "staging" concept of Cloud Foundry, as implemented in [vcap-staging](https://github.com/cloudfoundry/vcap-staging).
+I'll try to write up the "staging" concept of Cloud Foundry, as implemented in [vcap-staging](https://github.com/cloudfoundry/vcap-staging).
 It is `vcap-staging` that knows how to launch a Ruby on Rails or Sinatra application on Ruby, not the DEA.

 So when the DEA deploys an application, that application must be prepared in advance.